-An exposure incident occurred at the BTL facility where reportable action levels were exceeded by two Class II service personnel.
-Although not monitored under this licence, their doses were acquired while preparing the test of a prototype teletherapy head with a radioactive source which is an activity covered under the Class 1B licence.
+An exposure incident occurred at the BTL facility where reportable action levels were exceeded by two Class II service personnel conducting tasks covered under the Class 1B licence.
+Doses were acquired while preparing the test of a prototype teletherapy head with a radioactive source.
 The action level limits and acquired doses are provided in the table below.
 As a precaution the service technicians conducting this work were provided with spare TLDs, in addition to their assigned TLDs, which has allowed for this dose information to become available.

 Action Level Exceeded Measured Dose from Incident

 Employee 1 Extremity: 10 mSv/month 13.51 mSv

-Employee 2 Whole Body: 4 mSv/month 8.65 mSv
+Employee 2 Effective: 4 mSv/month 8.65 mSv